MarioDelgadoSr/Excel_VBA_Morningstar_to_OFX/README.md

 ## Microsoft Money Stock Price Importing Background:

-The articles listed here are for background and **not** detailing software install prerequisites.
+The articles listed here are for background and are **not** detailing software install prerequisites.

 The *Excel_VBA_Morningstar_to_OFX.vba* program is an alternative to the Python script detailed in the first article.